Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

-In \cite{9973580}, the authors developed the LCFIL framework for Compensated Federated Incremental Learning, addressing data freshness in IoT and mobile edge computing.
-LCFIL prioritizes newer data batches through a loss compensation mechanism, ensuring they have a stronger influence on model updates.
-Suitable for continuous data flows from IoT devices, LCFIL adjusts the loss function based on data batch arrival times, enhancing the model's responsiveness to recent data pattern changes.
-Implementing a batch-oriented aggregation method, LCFIL updates federated models more frequently and at a finer granularity, aligning with the dynamic nature of IoT data.
-Compared to traditional approaches, LCFIL significantly improves convergence speed and learning performance.
+In \cite{9973580}, the authors aim to address data freshness in IoT and mobile edge computing.
+It prioritizes newer data batches through a loss compensation mechanism, ensuring they have a more substantial influence on model updates.
+Suitable for continuous data flows from IoT devices, the method adjusts the loss function based on data batch arrival times, enhancing the model's responsiveness to recent data pattern changes.
+Implementing a batch-oriented aggregation method updates federated models more frequently and at a finer granularity, aligning with the dynamic nature of IoT data.
+Compared to traditional approaches, the method significantly improves convergence speed and learning performance.